Chiuzu-Chilumbu/Building-Modern-Python-Applications-on-AWS/README.md

-Here's the updated README for your project, including your contributions such as Postman integration tests, Python pytest tests, and the CI pipeline:

----

 # Building Modern Python Applications on AWS

 Welcome to my project for the edX course, "Building Modern Python Applications on AWS".